 - To act as a bone marrow, organ, or tissue donor

-The 24 month period can be measured four ways: consecutive calendar years, any defined period of 24 consecutive months, a period measured beginning on your first day of leave, or a rolling 24 month period.
+The 24-month period can be measured four ways: consecutive calendar years, any defined period of 24 consecutive months, a period measured beginning on your first day, or a rolling 24-month period.

 Health Benefits Continuation

 Notice that these “employment benefits” are restored upon returning to work?
-Restoration implies something was lost while on leave.
-Your time away from work may be unpaid, plus your expenses may rise sharply to cover the increase in premium costs for your health plan, and other coverage.
-This is a rather nasty surprise that can cripple many couples when it is least affordable.
+Restoration implies something was lost.
+Your time away from work may be unpaid.
+In addition, your expenses may rise sharply to cover the increase in premium costs for your health plan, and other coverage.
+This rather nasty surprise can cripple many couples when it is least affordable.

 Compared to Federal Regulation

-The Family Medical Leave Act (FMLA) is a federal maternity leave law and applies to workers in every state, whereas this State of Connecticut maternity leave law applies to CT workers only.
-When an employee and/or employer are subject to both regulations, the leave runs concurrently.
+The Family Medical Leave Act (FMLA) is a federal regulation and applies to workers regardless of where they work.
+The Connecticut counterpart applies to people who work inside its jurisdiction.
+When an employee and/or employer are subject to both regulations, they run concurrently.
 Some key differences are summarized in the table below.

-The Connecticut infertility mandate makes maternity leave more viable and affordable for many couples trying to conceive.
+The Connecticut infertility mandate makes bringing home a baby more viable and affordable for many couples trying to conceive.

-Private employers with three or more employees in the Constitution State must also treat pregnant employees in the same manner as any other disabled worker.
+Private employers with three or more employees must also treat pregnant employees in the same manner as any other disabled worker.

-Permanent state government workers are entitled to 24 weeks of unpaid parental leave in a two year period.
-The leave can be used for the birth of a child, or the serious illness of a spouse.
+Connecticut state employee maternity leave laws allow for 24 weeks of unpaid job protection during any two-year period.
+Qualifying conditions include the birth of a child, or the serious illness of a spouse or dependent.
 A serious illness requires hospitalization or continuing care by a doctor.

-Residents of the Nutmeg State often commute to out of state jobs.
-The State of Connecticut maternity leave laws apply only to employees who work in the state.
-Out of state commuters lose these protections, but may pick up alternatives in the states where they work.
+Residents often commute to out of state jobs.
+Connecticut maternity leave laws apply only to employees who work inside its jurisdiction.
+Out of state commuters lose these protections, but may pick up alternatives where they work.

-- Commuters driving south into NYC find a mixed bag with New York maternity leave laws.
+- Commuters driving south into NYC find a mixed bag with New York statutes.